Phage display: Applications

 Applications of phage display technology include determination of interaction partners of a protein (which would be used as the immobilised phage "bait" with a DNA library consisting of all coding sequences of a cell, tissue or organism) so that the function or the mechanism of the function of that protein may be determined.
 Phage display is also a widely used method for in vitro protein evolution (also called protein engineering).
 As such, phage display is a useful tool in drug discovery.
 It is used for finding new ligands (enzyme inhibitors, receptor agonists and antagonists) to target proteins.
 The technique is also used to determine tumour antigens (for use in diagnosis and therapeutic targeting) and in searching for protein-DNA interactions using specially-constructed DNA libraries with randomised segments.
 Recently, phage display has also been used in the context of cancer treatments - such as the adoptive cell transfer approach.
 In these cases, phage display is used to create and select synthetic antibodies that target tumour surface proteins.
 These are made into synthetic receptors for T-Cells collected from the patient that are used to combat the disease.
+Recently, M13 bacteriophages were genetically engineered to display an anti-GD2 single-chain variable fragment (scFv) derived from the FDA-approved antibody Dinutuximab on their pIII coat protein.
+The engineered phages were subsequently loaded with hundreds of photosensitizer molecules to selectively deliver the payload to GD2-positive neuroblastoma cells.
+Upon activation by light (laser) or ultrasound, the photosensitizers induced targeted and precise killing of GD2-positive cells both in vitro and in vivo.

 Competing methods for in vitro protein evolution include yeast display, bacterial display, ribosome display, and mRNA display.